WKTO

-WKTO (88.9 FM) is a non-commercial, listener-supported radio station licensed to Edgewater, Florida, and serving the Daytona Beach area.
-It airs a Christian talk and teaching format with Christian Contemporary music.
+WKTO (88.9 FM) is a non-commercial radio station licensed to Edgewater, Florida, United States, and serving the Daytona Beach area.
+It airs a Christian format with a mix of preaching and Christian contemporary.
 WKTO is owned by Mims Community Radio, Inc. The studios and offices are on Old Mission Road in New Smyrna Beach.

-WKTO is a Class C2 station.
-It has an effective radiated power (ERP) of 25,000 watts.
-The transmitter is on Florida State Road 44 at Omega Ranch Road in New Smyrna Beach.
-Programming is also heard on 100-watt FM translator W238AM at 95.5 MHz in Titusville.
+WKTO's transmitter is sited on Florida State Road 44 at Omega Ranch Road in New Smyrna Beach.
+Programming is also heard over low-power FM translator W238AM at 95.5 MHz in Titusville.

-Programming

-WKTO alternates Christian talk and teaching programs with Christian Contemporary music.
-Shows include Focus on the Family with Jim Daly, Family Talk with Dr. James Dobson, Tony Evans and Joyce Meyer.